NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_UGC_PI.md

 -   Yes

--   No or not applicable
+-   **No or not applicable**

+As Pinterest's API does not enable programmatic extraction of public UGC data beyond the authenticated user's account, this question is not applicable.

 **OC9: Is the platform's API documentation published in open access?**